kennysusanto/PA14_CrystalSnail/README.md

 1. Clone the repository to your computer

-2. Run command prompt (on windows) as administrator on master folder
+2. Run command prompt (on Windows) as administrator on master folder

 3. type in ```.\dist\main\main.exe```